 Information for a report can come from a variety of sources: questionnaires, books/periodicals, journals, personal interviews, internet sources.
-Evidence may be divided into either primary or secondary information – primary evidence is evidence that you have collected yourself, is characterised by being new and original, and is sometimes referred to as empirical research; secondary evidence is already published information from books, articles, specialist magazines or Internet sources.
+Evidence may be divided into either primary or secondary information – primary evidence is evidence that you have collected yourself and is characterised by being new and original.
+This is sometimes referred to as empirical research; secondary evidence is already published information from books, articles, specialist magazines or Internet sources.

 Organisation and evaluation of material

 1. Identify the main purpose of the report and state clearly what you hope to achieve by the end.

 2. Choose a title which is appropriate and relevant and is closely linked to the main purpose of the report.

 3. Plan the layout of your material.
 All reports should have an introduction, main body, divided into sections, a conclusion and, sometimes, recommendations.
 Information which is not directly relevant to your discussion but worthy of inclusion for follow-up purposes should be placed in the appendices.

 4. Use clear headings and subheadings.
 Make the report as easy and interesting to read as possible.